mediaexplorer74/Ambie/README.md

 ### One more little thing

-I solved the strange "sdk 15063"-specific problem when grid "buttons" don't wont to be clicked...
+My little plan is to adapt Ambie for "sdk 17314"... and research Andromeda compatibility :)

-All is ok, sound control enabled at now =)
+I want to enjoy a little xaml fluent implementation.
+I hope, that after some time this funny mini-project could be continued... =) Cheers up!

-Enjoy a little xaml fluent implementation (thanx to special dlls at Libs folder for xaml ui "emulation").
+## ..
-I hope, this funny mini-project could be continued...
+As is.
+No support.
+RnD only.
+DIY.

-...Best wishes,
+## .

-  [m][e] 2021
+  [m][e] 2024